ESIPFed/usage-based-discovery/README.md

 __To Do:  Add where to find important values...__

 At the end of this, you will have a Neptune DB Cluster and at least one DB Instance.
 You will also have an EC2 host through which to access the Neptune Database (it has no externally reachable endpoint).

 ## Setting up to run the application components
 The following instructions are verified for the EC2 host created by the Neptune stack.

-SSH to the EC2 host
+SSH to the EC2 host (AWS Systems Manager Session Manager can be used in addition or as an alternative)

 Run this locally:
 - Update/Upgrade your ec2 instance (differs based on OS)